-Yes, income is a factor in financial independence, but as I’ve wrote before, it’s really not about how much money you make.
+Yes, income is a factor in financial independence, but as I’ve written before, it’s really not about how much money you make.
 Your financial life is more beholden to the expenses in your budget that it is your income.

 A great blog to check out regarding financial independence is Mr. Money Mustache.
 He writes about ways to develop “financial freedom through badassidty”.
 Or put in other terms, he has articles on how to save and invest money while still enjoying life.

 Also, check out some of these other posts on Simple Living Daily.